psteinb/hpc-in-a-day/_episodes/03-02-parallel-estimate.md

 So from the above, Lola wants to compare the `real` time spent by her serial implementation (`0m52.305s`) and compare it to the `real` time spent by her parallel implementation (`0m12.113s`).
 Apparently, her parallel program was _4.3_ times faster than the serial implementation.
 The latter number is called the speed-up of the parallelization.
 Very good for a first attempt.

 > ## Adding up times
 > The output of the `time` command is very much bound to how a operating system works.
 In an ideal world, `user` and `sys` of serial programs should add up to `real`.
 Typically they never do.
-The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decides which process receives time on the CPU (aka to perform computations) when.
+The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decides which process receives time on the CPU (aka to perform computations).
 Once a process runs, it may however happen, that the system decides to intervene and have some other binary have a tiny slice of a CPU second while your application is executed.
 This is where the mismatch for `user+sys` and `real` comes from.
 > Note also how the `user` time of the parallel program is a lot larger than the time that was actually consumed.
-This is because, time reports accumulated timings i.e. it adds up CPU seconds that were consumed in parallel.
+This is because, `time` reports accumulated timings i.e. it adds up CPU seconds that were consumed in parallel.
-{: .callout}

-> ## Something is missing
-> A speed-up of _8.6x_ for a parallel python program is not bad.
-The luxury of python programming makes us pay the price of performance.
-In a perfect world, data parallel algorithms using one machine only are expected to scale perfectly, i.e. using 20 cores should give a speed-up of _20x_.
-Due to a myriad of reasons from the software or from the hardware side, this perfect scaling often remains a hard-to-achieve goal which projects attain only after months if not years of development.
-{: .callout}